-Becoming a Rutgers Master Gardener is an incredible opportunity to volunteer your time and learn about horticulture, provide community and university services and enjoy the company of other like-minded volunteers.
-Through opportunities within Somerset County, newly trained students are required to complete 60 intern hours within 18 months of finishing the educational component to become Certified Rutgers Master Gardeners (MGs).
-To remain certified, MGs are required annually to volunteer 25 hours of service and to attend 10 hours of continuing education and/or MG general meetings.
+Becoming a Rutgers Master Gardener is an incredible opportunity to volunteer your time and learn about horticulture, provide community and university services, and enjoy the company of other like-minded volunteers.
+Through opportunities within Somerset County, newly trained students are required to complete 60 intern hours within 18 months of finishing the educational component to become Certified Rutgers Master Gardeners.
+To remain certified, Master Gardeners are required annually to volunteer 25 hours of service and to attend 10 hours of continuing education and/or Master Gardener general meetings.

 Some of our community service includes manning the Rutgers Master Gardeners helpline, children’s programs, speaker’s bureau, horticulture therapy, public outreach events, and many others.
 Our university services include volunteering in agriculture and horticulture research at various university-held properties.